Hans-xwh/Blender-A3DA/README.md

 Im open to any feedback!

 ## Next Steps
 I'll fix whatever is causing the weird rotations.
 I plant to keep working on this to support at least:
 DivaScript _change field_ commands, instance animation, and camera animation.

+A3DA animations are meant to be cyclic, it also stores interpolation data, and some kind of visibility animation.
+Handling this is my top priority right now.